Fahad411/SQL/README.md

 # **Tuwaiq Academy**

-this is the first project for SQLite with Python
+This is the first project for SQLite with Python
 The purpose of this project is to learn and know how to create a database SQLite using Python and how you can execute queries .